Almost every person procrastinates at some point.

 However, whether or not active procrastination constitutes a form of procrastination is primarily a theoretical question, and isn’t crucial from a practical perspective.
 Rather, the important thing to understand is that postponing tasks isn’t necessarily a bad thing, as long as the decision to do so is rational, and doesn’t cause you to suffer in terms of performance or in terms of negative side effects such as stress.

 Pessimistic vs. optimistic procrastinators

 Another way to differentiate between different types of procrastinators is to account for the distinction between pessimistic and optimistic procrastinators:

 - Pessimistic procrastinators are procrastinators who tend to worry about their tendency to postpone tasks that they need to complete, and who are concerned that they won’t be able to complete those tasks on time.

 - Optimistic procrastinators are procrastinators who do not worry about their tendency to postpone tasks, and who are confident in their ability to complete those tasks on time.

-Though there is some similarity between this construct and that of passive/active procrastination, the two are considered to be distinct from one another.
-For example, a procrastinator might be unrealistically optimistic about their ability to complete, in a timely manner, tasks that they procrastinate on, despite the fact that their procrastination causes them to experience negative outcomes.
+Though there is some similarity between pessimistic/optimistic distinction and the passive/active distinction when it comes to procrastination, these two distinctions are separate from one another.
+This is evident, for example, in the fact that a procrastinator could be unrealistically optimistic about their ability to complete, in a timely manner, tasks that they procrastinate on, even in situations where that’s not the case.

 Mild, average, and severe procrastinators

-Some researchers categorize procrastinators based on the degree to which their procrastination affects them.
-Based on this criterion, there are three main groups of procrastinators:
+Procrastinators can be categorized based on the degree to which their procrastination affects them, a distinction under which there are three main types of procrastinators: